Table of contents

 QA engineers test all delivered code and carry out manual testing for developed components.

 Stage 4.
 Product Deployment and Integration

-After the development and regression testing from the QA team, the team switched to production deployment and integration.
+After the development and regression testing from the QA team, the team switches to production deployment and integration.
 The tested version of the product is delivered to the users for beta testing.
-The team collects user feedback, fixes all the bugs, and implements some improvements.
+The team collects user feedback, fixes bugs, and implements some improvements.

 Stage 5.
 Maintenance

-After deploying a product in the production environment, if any issue comes up and needs to be fixed or any improvements are to be done is taken care of by the development team.
+After deploying a product in the production environment, if any issues come up or any improvements need to be made, they are taken care of by the development team.

 Step 6: Test and Launch your Project

-The launch of your site should be a high-profile event, or rather, you have to make it happen.
+The launch of your site should be a high-profile event, in other words, you have to make it happen.
 This will draw maximum attention to the crowdfunding website.
 To do this, you need to: